Wingly-Company/phone-verification/README.md

 ## Configuration

-With the package config file you can customize your workflow, brand, pin expiry etc. Please check the [Nexmo](https://developer.nexmo.com/verify/overview) documentation for all customization options.
+With the package config file you can customize your workflow and your brand.
+Please check the [Vonage](https://developer.nexmo.com/verify/overview) for more information.

 ### Enviroment keys

-The package will also install the `nexmo/laravel` package.
-This package includes its own [configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
-You can use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Nexmo public and secret key.
+You need to set your `VONAGE_KEY` and `VONAGE_SECRET` enviroment variables in order to use this package.

 ### Model Preparation